rusbomber/VictoriaLogs/docs/victorialogs/security-and-lb.md

-If you trust the writing side, for example when collecting logs within your own cluster, you can set the [query parameters](https://docs.victoriametrics.com/victorialogs/data-ingestion/#http-query-string-parameters) and [tenant headers](https://docs.victoriametrics.com/victorialogs/#multitenancy) directly at the log shipper side without an extra proxy.
+If you trust the writing side, for example when collecting logs within your own cluster, you can set the [query parameters](https://docs.victoriametrics.com/victorialogs/data-ingestion/#http-query-string-parameters) and [tenant headers](https://docs.victoriametrics.com/victorialogs/#multitenancy) directly on the log shipper side without an extra proxy.
 In such cases, it's usually sufficient to restrict network access so only trusted agents can write to VictoriaLogs.

 On the other hand, if you do not trust the writing side, for example, if the logs come from frontend or mobile apps,